Insufficient Credit for Approval

 Limited Loan Options

 Consolidation companies that cater to individuals with low credit scores typically charge higher interest rates, increasing the overall cost of the loan.
-This can further exacerbate financial difficulties for those already struggling to manage their debts, leading to bankruptcy.
+This can further exacerbate financial difficulties for those struggling to manage their debts, leading to bankruptcy.

 Risk of Predatory Lenders